 Fig. 6.
 Gompertz growth curves for back-calculated length-at-age estimates of male and female Bowfin (Amia calva).
 Back-calculated length-at-age estimates are shown as a blue “X” for males and red circle for females.
 Dashed lines represent the mean of individual growth curves, stratified by sex.
 Bowfin were collected in summers of 2014 and 2015 from wetlands around Green Bay, Lake Michigan.

 Fig. 7.
-Principal coordinates analysis of stomach contents of young-of-year (YOY) and yearling-and-older (YAO) Bowfin (Amia calva) captured in Pensaukee River from summers of 2014 and 2015.

-Fig. 8.
-Frequency of occurrence of diet items in stomachs of Bowfin (Amia calva) collected from wetlands around Green Bay, Lake Michigan in summers of 2014 and 2015.
-Wetland sites included for analysis had a sample size of three or more, and include: Dead Horse Bay (DEHO), Pensaukee River (PENS), Peshtigo River (PESH), Point Sable (PTSA)).

-Fig. 9.
 Density plots illustrating the distribution of A) δ15N and D) δ13C stable isotope ratios for adult (yearling-and-older) and young-of-the-year Bowfin (Amia calva) collected in Pensaukee River.
 C) Raw data in two-dimensional isospace was used to inform B) elliptical projections of trophic niche regions.
 For each age class, the ten ellipses in panel B have a 95% probability of containing the isotopic signature of a randomly-selected individual from panel C.